BOWLING GREEN MESOTHELIOMA ATTORNEYS

 Have you or a loved one been given a mesothelioma diagnosis?
-Mesothelioma is a rare diagnosis, but if you’ve been exposed to asbestos in your life it is a real possibility.
+Mesothelioma is a rare cancer, but if you’ve been exposed to asbestos in your life, it is a real possibility.
 Mesothelioma often begins in the lungs by affecting the mesothelium, which is the thin membrane lining the cavity that houses them.

 What Is Asbestos?

-Asbestos use has decreased tremendously in the past 40+ years; the Occupational Safety and Health Administration began regulating the use of them in the early 1970s and it has been pretty effectively phased out of major industries and products ever since.
+Asbestos use has decreased tremendously in the past 40+ years; the Occupational Safety and Health Administration began regulating the use of it in the early 1970s, and it has been pretty effectively phased out of major industries and products.

-But for many years asbestos had been a major part of construction and a component in a number of products.
-Asbestos are naturally occurring fibrous minerals in sets of six, with a rare composition that makes it fire retardant.
+But for many years, asbestos had been a major part of construction and a component in many products.
+Asbestos is a naturally occurring fibrous mineral with a rare composition that makes it fire-retardant.
 This made it a popular substance for construction and industrial uses.

-North American began mining it in the early 1800s, but the peak of asbestos use was after World War II when it was frequently used in the plumbing, shipping, building, and manufacturing industries.
+North American began mining it in the early 1800s, but the peak of asbestos use was after World War II, when it was frequently used in the plumbing, shipping, building, and manufacturing industries.
 One of the other reasons asbestos was so popular was its durability.
-That is also, however, a major part of what make them risky and hazardous.
-Their microscopic size makes them extremely easy to inhale.
+But its microscopic size makes it extremely easy to inhale.

 That becomes a major issue in construction and mining jobs, where asbestos can be broken into pieces and cause a dust that stays in your lungs once inhaled.
-Mesothelioma could develop as far as 40 years after you have inhaled asbestos, according to the Mayo Clinic.
+Mesothelioma can develop as long as 40 years after you have inhaled asbestos, according to the Mayo Clinic.

-After decades of using asbestos in numerous industries and thousands of products, it’s hard to say just how many workers and their families were exposed to asbestos.
-However, workers at certain industries located in Bowling Green ran a higher risk of being exposed to asbestos than workers in other industries.
+After decades of using asbestos in numerous industries and thousands of products, it’s hard to say just how many workers and their families were exposed to it.
+However, workers at certain industries located in Bowling Green ran a higher risk of being exposed to the mineral than workers in other industries.
 The most likely industries include:

 - Power plants